Scalar damping in cosmological phase transitions: Extracting the damping using WallGo

 \section{Extracting the damping using {\tt WallGo}}

 One way of solving the Boltzmann equations proposed in \cite{Laurent:2022jrs} is to expand the deviation from equilibrium on some orthogonal basis of polynomials, i.e.

-Here, $\chi, \rho_z, \rho_{\parallel}$ are the compactified distance from the wall, and momentum perpendicular and parallel to the wall, respectively. $\bar T_i$ and $\tilde T_i$ denote restricted Chebyshev polynomials, see \cite{Laurent:2022jrs, Ekstedt:2024fyq} for details.
+$\bar T_i$ and $\tilde T_i$ denote restricted Chebyshev polynomials. $\rho_z, \rho_{\parallel}$ are the compactified momentum perpendicular and parallel to the wall, respectively.
+The mappings between $\rho_z, \rho_{\parallel}$ and $p_z$ and $p_\parallel$ are provided in \cite{Laurent:2022jrs, Ekstedt:2024fyq}. $\chi$ denotes the compactified distance to the wall.
+As further detailed in \cite{Ekstedt:2024fyq}, the mapping (which does not have a compact closed-form expression) is constructed such that it resolves three length scales: $l_{\pm}$ and $L_{\rm wall}$. $l_{\pm}$ are the decay lengths for the solution to the Boltzmann equation due to collisional damping. $L_{\rm wall}$ is the wall width.

 In this parameterization, the Boltzmann equation reduces to an algebraic equation.
 By discretizing the coordinate perpendicular to the wall and the momenta on a grid, the Boltzmann equation becomes a matrix equation.
 This approach for solving the Boltzmann equation and the bubble wall has been implemented in {\tt WallGo} \cite{Ekstedt:2024fyq}.

 The friction acting on the bubble wall can be derived from the $\delta f_X$ via \cite{Laurent:2022jrs}

 $\Delta_X^{00}$ enters in the equation of motion for the scalar field as

 Parametrically, one expects the friction term to scale as (see eq.~(\ref{eq:OmegaDeltaLocal})) \be \Omega_{\delta,X} \simeq \eta^X_\phi \, \phi^2 \Phi \, , \ee in case the interactions are strong enough to enforce a local response in the plasma.
 In this limit, one can extract the value of $\eta_\phi$ from different particles by determining